kshashov/vaadin-compose/README.md

 ## Services interaction

-The most convenient method here is to expose your data as a RxJava streams in MVVM style (see Bloc pattern).
+The most convenient method here is to expose your data as RxJava streams in MVVM style (see Bloc pattern).

 ### Provider